primriq/BigDataBook/Chapter 1 Lab II - HDFS Advanced Commands.md

 # **Chapter: HDFS Internals — Blocks, Replication, Safemode & Cluster Health**
-*A Practical, Hands-On Instructional Chapter for Textbooks*

 ---

 ## **Introduction**
 This chapter provides a clear and hands-on exploration of key internal components of the Hadoop Distributed File System (HDFS).
-Students will not only learn the concepts but also execute real commands to observe system behavior.
+Students will execute commands to observe system behavior.

 You will learn:
 - How HDFS stores data as blocks